Multi-Particle Diffusion Limited Aggregation: Proof of Theorem

 For the lemma below, define the event

-Let $E_{\infty,r}$ be the above event without the restriction that all scales must be smaller than $\kappa$. \begin{proposition} Fix any positive constant $c$, any $r>0$ and any time $t\geq0$.
-We can set $L_1$ large enough and then $p$ small enough, both depending only on $c,\alpha,d$ and $\epsilon$, so that there exists a positive constant $c'$ depending only on $d$ for which
+Let $E_{\infty,r}$ be the above event without the restriction that all scales must be smaller than $\kappa$.
+Below we restrict to $r>3$ just to ensure that $\log\log r >0$. \begin{proposition} Fix any positive constant $c$, any $r>3$ and any time $t\geq0$.
+We can set $L_1$ large enough and then $p$ small enough, both depending only on $c,\alpha,d,\epsilon$ and $\Q$, so that there exists a positive constant $c'$ depending only on $d$ for which

 \end{proposition} \begin{proof} Let $A_r$ be the set of vertices of $\mathbb{Z}^d$ of distance at most $C_\FPP r$ from the origin.
 Set $\delta_r = \frac{1}{(d+3)\log\log r}$ and $\kappa= \delta_r \log r$.
 For any large enough $a$ depending on $L_1$ and $p$, we have